FutureSDR/seify/README.md

 # Seify!
 A Rusty SDR Hardware Abstraction Library

-## Goal
+## Goals

 A clear path towards a great Rust SDR driver ecosystem.

 - Seify has an implementation for Soapy and, therefore, supports basically all available SDR frontends.
 - Seify supports both typed and generic devices with dynamic dispatch.
-Using the typed interface
+There is no or minimal overhead for the typed version, i.e., there should be no reason not to use Seify.
-- Once more native Rust drivers become available, they can be added to Seify and gradually move from Soapy to Rust.
+- Once more native Rust drivers become available, they can be added to Seify and gradually move from Soapy to pure-Rust drivers.
 - A clear path towards a proper async and WASM WebUSB.
+- Zero-installation: Rust drivers need no libraries from the base system.
+Either they are network/http-based or they use `rusb`, which vendors `libusb`.
+- Proper driver integration for Rust drivers (e.g., no threads in the core library).
+- Rust drivers are added with crate features per binary and do not rely on system-wide libraries.
+- Provide a framework for Rust SDR drivers, to avoid diverging concepts of driver implementations in the ecosystem.

 ## Hardware Drivers

-To add new SDRs driver, just add a new struct, implementation the `DeviceTrait` in the `src/impls` folder and add feature-gated logic for the driver to the probing/enumeration logic in `src/device.rs`.
+To add a new SDR driver, add a struct, implementing the `DeviceTrait` in the `src/impls` folder and add feature-gated logic for the driver to the probing/enumeration logic in `src/device.rs`.

 At the moment, Seify is designed to commit the driver implementations upstream, i.e., there is no plugin system.
-This could be easily implemented but is no priority at the moment.
+This will probably be added but is no priority at the moment.
-Also, while this concentrates maintainance efforts on Seify, it has adavantages:
-- the user just add Seify to the project and enables feature flags as needed
+While this concentrates maintenance efforts on Seify, it simplifies things for the user, who just add Seify to the project and enables feature flags for their SDR.

 ## Conventions